sunpills/sunpills/README.md

 # Hello!

 I'm Emily, nice to have you here!
-I'm a front-end developer and also a UX/UI designer.
+I'm a front-end developer and also a UX and UI designer.

 A brief description:
 - 🔭 Currently learning iOS Development (Swift UI and UI Kit).